Federal University of São Carlos: São Carlos campus

 The UFSCar's main campus, located in São Carlos, occupies an area of 645 hectares (1,590 acres).
 Its infrastructure includes 300 laboratories, one library with more than 280,000 books, one clinic, two theatres, nine lecture halls, 12 auditoriums, one gymnasium, one sports park, seven courts, two pools, one university restaurant, four snack bars, 124 classrooms and 672 vacancies internal and external student housing.

 Located inside main campus, there is an area of about 672 hectares (1,660 acres) of cerrado, of which almost 30% are composed of preserved vegetation.
 That area is used for teaching and research.
 The University also promotes monitored visits in the area.

 Because there is currently only 1% of the original cerrado vegetation that existed in the state of São Paulo (due to agriculture and cattle ranching), preservation turn places like this into animal refuges.
-In the area there are armadillos, deers, capybaras and other rodents, marmosets, and a great diversity of birds.
+In the area there are armadillos, deer, capybaras and other rodents, marmosets, and a great diversity of birds.
 There are also records of the presence of tatuis, anteater, and brown jaguars.
 More than 30 new species of aquatic insects have been discovered in this area.